LGBT-free zone: Demonstrations

-In Rzeszów, after LGBT activists submitted a request to hold an equality march for gay rights in June 2019, PiS councillors drafted a resolution to make Rzeszów an "LGBT-free zone" as well as outlaw the event itself.
+In Rzeszów, after LGBTQ activists submitted a request to hold an equality march for gay rights in June 2019, PiS councillors drafted a resolution to make Rzeszów an "LGBT-free zone" as well as outlaw the event itself.
 Some 29 requests for counter-demonstrations reached city hall, which led mayor Tadeusz Ferenc, of the opposition Democratic Left Alliance, to ban the march due to security concerns.
 When the ban was then overturned by a court ruling, PiS councillors put forward a resolution outlawing "LGBT ideology", which was defeated by two votes.

-Following the violent events in the first Białystok equality march and the Gazeta Polska stickers a demonstration for tolerance was held in Gdańsk on 23 July 2019, with the slogan "zone free of zones" (Strefa wolna od stref).
+Following the violent events in the first Białystok equality march, as well as the Gazeta Polska stickers, a demonstration for tolerance was held in Gdańsk on 23 July 2019, with the slogan "zone free of zones" (Strefa wolna od stref).
 In Szczecin a demonstration under the slogan of "hate-free zone" (Strefa wolna od nienawiści) took place, and in Łódź left-wing politicians handed out "hate-free zone" stickers.